cacophony-wj/LeS/README.md

 ### Using Wabbajack

-First get the latest version of LBS from https://github.com/cacophony-wj/LBS/releases
+First get the latest version of LeS from https://github.com/cacophony-wj/LeS/releases

 Download it to wherever you keep your downloads.